micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 I thank my God always concerning you for the grace of God which was given to you by Christ Jesus,

 ###### 5
-that you were enriched in everything by Him in all [^b]utterance and all knowledge,
+that you were enriched in everything by Him in all utterance and all knowledge,

 ###### 6
-even as the testimony of Christ was confirmed [^c]in you,
+even as the testimony of Christ was confirmed in you,

 ###### 7
 so that you come short in no gift, eagerly waiting for the revelation of our Lord Jesus Christ,